tinganho/balanced-storage/README.md

 This is because it is very difficult to do that kind of assertion.
 A compiler cannot know the business logic of your application and thus cannot make that assertion.
 Though, we match the symbol of `UserChangeTitleCallbacks` and that alone gives us some safety.

 ## Control Flow

-## Final Syntax
+## Annotation Syntax

-One could ask why not annotating the source of the memory leak directly instead of annotating the methods?
+One could ask why not annotating the source of the memory leak directly instead of classifying the methods?
 It's possible and it is even more safer.
 Lets revisit our `EventEmitter` class:

 ```typescript
 export class EventEmitter {